Seputar iNews

-Seputar iNews (Around iNews, taken from the term Seputar Indonesia and iNews) is an Indonesian flagship news programme which broadcast on RCTI, replacing Seputar Indonesia which aired from 1990 to 2017.
-The program broadcast for two to three hours each day through Seputar iNews Siang (lunchtime news), Sekilas iNews (headline news), and Breaking iNews (breaking news, different coverage with iNews).
+Seputar iNews (Around iNews, taken from the term Seputar Indonesia and iNews) is an Indonesian flagship news programme which broadcast on RCTI, replacing Seputar Indonesia which aired from 13 November 1988 to 31 October 2017.
+The program broadcast for two to three hours each day through Seputar iNews (breakfast news), Sekilas iNews (headline news), and Breaking iNews (breaking news, different coverage with iNews).